 6) Always keep handy a copy of your state laws pertaining to parental rights.

 On one occasion, a mother was being questioned at her front door by a police officer ignorant of the child abuse laws.
 The mother provided the officer with a copy of the law.
 The officer postponed his plan to arrest the mother, and later apologized for not being aware of the legal right of a parent to spank their children.

 7) If the social worker or police officer uses force to enter you home, DO NOT RESIST in any way.
 Even if the entry into your home is unwarranted, you cannot physically resist the officer.
 Even passive resistance (remaining seated when told by a police officer to stand) is cause for arrest.
-Simply advise the social worker or police officer that they do not have your permission to enter, and that if they continue entry into your home without your permission, you will pursue legal action against them.
+Simply advise the social worker or police officer that they do not have your permission to enter, show them the sign shared above, and that if they continue entry into your home without your permission, you will pursue legal action against them.

 WHAT TO DO IF your are accused of abuse or neglect: